Shenwei0/SimpleCNN/README.md

-# CNN for visual servoing
+# CNN for testing purposes only.

-This is a work in progress.
-Current training and testing is done with jets, cars, and ships.